Heavy-tailed random vectros: theory and applications: Convolution closure and related properties

-\pr~ Since ${\bf X}$ is a non-negative random vector of infinitely divisible $d$-variate distribution, all the non-negative and non-degenerated to zero linear combinations of the components of ${\bf X}$, should follow infinitely divisible uni-variate distribution, see for example in \cite[Th.
+\pr~ Since ${\bf X}$ is a non-negative random vector of infinitely divisible $d$-variate distribution, all the non-negative and non-degenerated to zero linear combinations of the components of ${\bf X}$, should follow infinitely divisible one-dimensional distribution, see for example in \cite[Th.
 3.2]{horn:steutel:1978}.
 Hence, the random variable $Y_A$ follows some infinitely divisible distribution $F_A$.
-By \cite[Th.
-4.1]{konstantinides:passalidis:2024d} we obtain that the following statements are equivalent \begin{enumerate} \item[(i)] $F_A \in\mathcal{A}$, \item[(ii)] $\nu_{A,1} \in \mathcal{A}$, \end{enumerate} for $F_A$ infinitely divisible distribution, so we get the desired result. ~\halmos
+Hence, the assertions (1) and (2), are implied by \cite[Th.
+1]{embrechts:goldie:veraverbeke:1979}, and \cite[Th.
+4.1]{konstantinides:passalidis:2024d}, respectively (recall also relations \eqref{eq.KP.2.15}, \eqref{eq.KP.2.16}).
+The assertion (3) follows by \cite[Prop.
+4.1 (i)]{watanabe:1996}, while the last statement comes from \cite[Prop.
+4.1 (ii)]{watanabe:1996}, see also \cite[Th.
+C]{shimura:watanabe:2005}. ~\halmos